TriplePanicLabs/grindurus-protocol/README.md

 Architeture:
 1. PoolsNFT - enumerates all strategy pools.
 The gateway to the standartized interaction with strategy pools.
+2. PoolsNFTLens - lens contract that retrieves data from PoolsNFT and Strategies
-2. URUSCore - implements all URUS algorithm logic
+3. URUSCore - implements all URUS algorithm logic
-3. Registry - storage of quote tokens, base tokens and oracles
+4. Registry - storage of quote tokens, base tokens and oracles
-4. GRETH - ERC20 token that stands as incentivization for `grind` and implement the index of profit
+5. GRETH - ERC20 token that stands as incentivization for `grind` and implement the index of collected profit
-5. Strategy - logic that utilize URUSCore + interaction with onchain protocols
+6. Strategy - logic that utilize URUSCore + interaction with onchain protocols
-6. FactoryStrategy - factory, that include strategy and deploys strategy as isolated smart contract
+7. FactoryStrategy - factory, that include strategy and deploys strategy as isolated smart contract

 # PoolsNFT